From the Midway—Hands-on experience with paleontology through the University of Chicago’s Fossil Lab

 A Culinary Adventure with Junior Chefs Kitchen

-Introduce your child to the basics of violin playing through the Suzuki method of education.
+Introduce your child to the basics of cello playing through the Suzuki method of education.
 The Suzuki method originated in Japan and emphasizes repetition/review, listening, parental involvement, and community learning.
-Students in this introductory course will learn how to hold their instruments, play beginner pieces, and experience the joy of music-making with friends.
-Students should not sign up if they participated in the class previously as this is a Beginners course.
+Students in this introductory course will learn basic cello technique, introductory pieces, and beginner music theory.

 This class is not affiliated with the University of Chicago Laboratory Schools Music Department or curriculum.